 - Developing a campus / veteran / diversity recruiting strategy

-- Creating and curating content
+- Creating and curating content and employee stories

 - Determining channels to recruit